Hiking with Children: A Comprehensive Guide to Happy Family Outings

 Finally, when it comes to planning, get your child involved and let them help plan your trip.
-Involving them in the decision making will make them more engaged and invested in the hike.
-Plus, am sure you can remember as well as I do those proud moments helping mom or dad to decide.
+Involving them in the decision-making will make them more engaged and invested in the hike.
+Hopefully, you can remember just as well as I do those proud moments of being able to help mom or dad in their decision-making.

 There is a Norwegian saying “Ikke dårlig vær.
 Baer dårlig klær” – “There is no such thing as bad weather, only bad clothing.”
-Check the forecast, and dress yourself, and your kids appropriately for the weather conditions ( learn how with our hiking clothing guide).
+Check the forecast, and dress yourself, and your kids appropriately for the conditions (learn how with our hiking clothing guide).

-Learn how to layer clothes for maximum protection from the elements, and bring rain gear, gloves and hats for out on the trail even if the weather forecast is saying it’s going to be a beautiful day.
-It can be super chilly early in the morning, and the local geography may create micro-climates.
+Learn how to layer clothes for maximum protection from the elements, and bring rain gear, gloves, and hats for out on the trail even if the forecast is saying it’s going to be a beautiful day.
+It can be super chilly early in the morning, and the local geography may create microclimates.

 Rain attire also helps to keep out the wind which is a much greater contributor to hypothermia than just being wet alone.

 Remember that kids get cold much more quickly than adults!
-Another life saver (hopefully, not literally) is bringing an extra set of warm clothes for each member of your brood and leaving them in the car for your return from their adventure.
+Another lifesaver (hopefully, not literally) is bringing an extra set of warm clothes for each member of your brood and leaving them in the car for your return.
 I would wager that at least one will be wet or muddy (or both)!

-Proper clothing for protection from elements is one part of the equation, protection for you kids feet is another.
-Depending on the terrain you will be walking on ensuring your children have adequate hiking shoes – if the path is paved, short and flat then let them wear what is comfortable be it sandals or wellington boots, for more “rugged” terrain you may want to invest in some hiking boots for kids.
+Proper clothing for protection from the elements is one part of the equation, protection for your kid’s feet is another.
+Depending on the terrain you will be walking on, ensure your children have adequate hiking shoes – if the path is paved, short, and flat then let them wear what is comfortable be it sandals or rubber boots, for more “rugged” terrain you may want to invest in some hiking boots for kids.

-Toddler hiking gear and hiking gear for babies is also now widely available and can make the difference between a happy trip and a miserable one for all concerned.
+Toddler hiking gear and hiking gear for babies are also now widely available and can make the difference between a happy trip and a miserable one for all concerned.

-When hiking with kids, there is no getting around the fact that even if they have their own backpacks, you will at some point likely be carrying 99% of your kids’ hiking gear.
+When hiking with kids, there is no getting around the fact that even if they have their own packs, you will at some point likely be carrying 99% of your kids’ gear.

-- The ten essentials, I would argue if you are walking around a city trail you can probably forgo the emergency shelter.
+- The ten essentials, I would argue if you are wandering around a city trail you can probably forgo the emergency shelter

 - An extra set of clothes for each child.
-Children have been known to fall into mud, puddles, streams, etc. spontaneously that had nothing to do with their grinning sibling standing over them.
-Rather than continuing the family hike in wet socks or pants get them into something dry.
-Also, if the weather takes a turn for the worse, layering clothes should help keep the little ones warm.
+Children have been known to spontaneously fall into mud, puddles, streams, etc. which had nothing to do with their grinning sibling standing over them.
+Rather than continuing the family hike in wet socks or pants, you can get them into something dry.
+Also, if the weather takes a turn for the worse, layering clothes should help keep little ones warm

-- Bring plenty of snacks and water (granola bars, kid-friendly trail food, extra water bottles)
+- Bring snacks and water (granola bars, kid-friendly trail food, extra water bottles) and plenty of them!

 Good to Have

-- Binoculars, a magnifying glass and kids’ outdoors or field guides.
-Set off their inner botanist or zoologist by allowing them to examine and understand nature.
+- Binoculars, a magnifying glass, and kids’ outdoor or field guides.
+Set off their inner botanist or zoologist by allowing them to examine and understand nature

 - A camera to capture those special moments with a photo or two